milofultz/tod/README.md

 ### Future Improvements

+* Add timer to keep focus and log progress on a task
 * ~~Integrate with Track~~
 	* ~~Pull MIT from previous day and add it on `s`tart~~
 	* ~~Have Track pull completed tasks from list for accomplishment tracking~~